Avidereta/avidereta.github.io/content/authors/admin/_index.md

   - course: MSc in Data Analysis
     institution: Skolkovo Institute of Science and Technology (Skoltech), Moscow, Russia
     year: 2017
-  - course: MSc in Applied Mathematics
+  - course: MSc in Applied Mathematics (with honors)
     institution: Moscow Institute of Physics and Technology (MIPT), Moscow, Russia
     year: 2017
-  - course: BSc in MSc in Applied Mathematics and Physics
+  - course: BSc in MSc in Applied Math and Physics (with honors)
     institution: Moscow Institute of Physics and Technology (MIPT), Moscow, Russia
     year: 2015